 From our initial equity commitment in 2019, Camber Collective’s process of fostering an organizational culture of equity and belonging has been a memorable journey.
 The past three years have included inspiring moments of energy and action, and honest passages of humility and resetting.
 This blog post is the first of a three-part series that shares the phases of this voyage thus far.
 We start by laying out the organizational values and beliefs that drive our approach to this work.

-There were many aspects of Camber Collective’s work that drew me into the organization.
-Chief above them is our focus on social impact and our drive to disrupt the status quo of many professional consulting firms, some of which sully the advisory sector by being “social good agnostic,” advising clients to maximize profits above all else—including the well-being of vulnerable and susceptible communities around the world, or acting in ways that are dissonant with the values of a purpose-driven organization.
+There were many aspects of Camber Collective’s work that attract people to the firm.
+One of these is our focus on social impact and our drive to disrupt the status quo of many professional consulting firms, some of which sully the advisory sector by being “social good agnostic,” advising clients to maximize profits above all else—including the well-being of vulnerable and susceptible communities around the world, or acting in ways that are dissonant with the values of a purpose-driven organization.

 Camber aims to be a different kind of strategic advising agency—not abetting C-suite egos, but advancing social impact and servicing clients aligned with our objective of addressing today’s most urgent challenges in ways that are systemic, sustainable, and equitable.